pramation/Blue-Green-Deployment-CICD-WebApp/README.md

 * [build_server.yml](.circleci/build_server.yml): build EC2 cloudformation template file
 * [deploy_app.py](./circleci/ansible/deploy_app.yml): builds Kubernetis environment using this playbook by Ansible.

 The whole pipeline is initiated and executed by running the capstone-devops project in CircleCI.
 The jobs and its dependencies of this pipeline is as follows:
 1.`linting`: This job is to verify for errors in the application setup in the Dockerfile
       * This job sets up the environment.
       * Installs the dependent libraries using `requirement.txt`. (cmd: make install)
       * Runs lint to verify for issues, uses hadolint. (cmd: make lint)
       * Files used `Makefile`, `Dockerfile`,`app.py` & `requirement.txt`
       * No other job dependency, this is the first job.
 2. `build_docker_image`: builds docker image and publishes to the dockerhub repository.Uses docker:17.05.0-ce-git as its CircleCI image.
       * Setup remote Docker Engine.
       * Build Docker image.Uses files in deploy_app folder. (cmd: docker build --tag=<tag> <path>/deploy_app)
       * Upload Docker image to the remode Docker repository. (cmd docker login <  > && docker image tag <> , docker push )
       * Run Docker Image to test and verify if the image is build correctly. (cmd: docker run)
       * Files used: `Makefile`, `Dockerfile`,`app.py` & `requirement.txt`
       * Depends on successful completion of `linting` job.
 3. `deploy-infrastructure`: Builds EC2 ubuntu server, requires 2 CPU, 8GB Memory, 20GB storage.
       * Uses AWS CloudFormation . (cmd: aws cloudformation deploy --template-file .circleci/build_server.yml)
       * files Used: .circleci/build_server.yml
       * Depends on successful completion of `build_docker_image` job.
 4. `deploy_app_in_kube`: Installs, configures and start Kubernetis Cluster Services.This also deploys Docker containers in Kubernetis.
       * Gets the IP address of the EC2 instance created by the previos job and store it in `inventory.txt`.
       * runs Ansible playbook to performs following steps.
             * Install Minikube, Docker, Kubectl
             * Create Docker deployments in the Kube Pods. (cmd: `kubectl create deployment ..`)
             * Expose the Container port to the Host port. (cmd: `kubectl expose ...`)
             * Files used: `deploy_app.yml`,`inventory.txt` , `mail.yml`
       * Depends on successful completion of `deploy-infrastructure` job.
  5. `switch_to_new_production`: This switches the production link from old deployment to the new one.
       * Get the IP address of the EC2 machine where the application was deployed.
       * Builds index.html file with the new application link.
-      * Copy the index.html file to the S3 bucket
+      * Copy the index.html file to the S3 bucket.
       * Depends on successful completion of `deploy_app_in_kube` job.

 ### Project Execution steps:
    1. Run the pipeline in CircleCI.
    2. Manually initialize the Kubernetis Application Cluster.(cmd: `kubectl port-forward`)
 ### Test the Bule/Green deployment.
    1. Test verify the new deployment by clicking on the link `https://<bucket name>.s3.amazonaws.com`
    2. Very the new IP and the contents.